Volunteers’ Voices 2/2020: Returning from Volunteering Abroad

 Volunteers’ role and tasks

-• The tasks of the volunteer include:
+The volunteer’s tasks include:

 Volunteers’ profile